-Visiting a website or using an App involves a series of small tasks—navigating the sports articles or checking email.
+Visiting a website or using an App involves a series of small tasks—navigating to the sports articles or checking email.
 Some tasks are easier than others.
 But we’ve all experienced frustrating tasks we couldn’t figure out how to complete—like changing the method for receiving lab results.
 Fortunately, there’s an easy way to accurately gauge user perception of a task: the Single Ease Question (SEQ).

 In a usability test, a Single Ease Question is a seven-point Likert scale question asked immediately after a user attempts a task.
 Page Laubheimer, a User Experience Specialist with Nielsen Norman Group, offers two benefits of SEQs: